dunnkers/generative-adversarial-networks/demo/README.md

 # Demo
-Demo in React.js.
-Uses [Ant Design](https://ant.design/) as a UI framework and [ONNX.js](https://github.com/microsoft/onnxjs) to do live ONNX model inferences.
+Uses TensorFlow.js to load the DCGAN model in your browser, such that you can do live inferences ☀️.

 ## Usage